Willie McRae: Conspiracy theories surrounding McRae's death

 Although it was ruled at the time by authorities that McRae's death was a suicide, aspects of the investigation remain disputed.
 Neither McRae's medical reports nor the post-mortem data have been released to the public.
 There was no fatal accident inquiry.
-This and inconsistencies in police statements led to a conspiracy theory developing in Scottish Nationalist circles that McRae had been murdered by the British security services.
-A mythology developed around McRae's death, including allegations that McRae was under government surveillance; that the distance from McRae's car at which the gun was found and the lack of fingerprints on it rendered a suicide not credible; that McRae was shot twice and in the back of the neck rather than once in the temple; and that McRae was carrying incriminating papers that were not found with his body.
+This and inconsistencies in police statements led to a conspiracy theory developing in Scottish Nationalist circles that McRae had been assassinated.
+The British security services, the nuclear industry, high-profile sex offenders, and drug smugglers were all named at various times as the supposed perpetrators.
+Allegations were made that McRae was under government surveillance; that the distance from McRae's car at which the gun was found and the lack of fingerprints on it rendered a suicide not credible; that McRae was shot twice and in the back of the neck rather than once in the temple; and that McRae was carrying incriminating papers that were not found with his body.
 These documents supposedly related to the dumping of nuclear waste from the Dounreay Nuclear Power Development Establishment, or an alleged paedophile ring in Westminster.

 These claims were extensively investigated by the privately funded "Justice For Willie" campaign from 2015 to 2016, with the explicit aim of overturning the suicide verdict.
 It concluded that claims that McRae had been murdered were not credible and that there was little evidence for allegations that McRae had been under government surveillance or that documents had been removed from his body.

-McRae's family never accepted the conspiracy theories that he had been murdered.
+McRae's family always accepted that he had committed suicide, and rejected any suggestion that he had been murdered.
 His younger brother Fergus said in 2015; "There is no question in my mind of what happened.
 There was no murder or anything like that.
 I am absolutely positive about that.
 He did not discover anything that would have put his life at risk.
 There is no reason not to accept the official turn of events."